OxfordDemSci/ex2020/src/README.txt

 ## Deaths

+- source:
-- source: STMF input data series
+  - STMF input data series
+  - ONS for GB-EAW pre 2020
+- STMF:
   - harmonized to single ages via pclm
     - pclm iterates over country, sex, year, and within-year age grouping pattern and converts irregular age groupings, which may vary by country, year and week into a regular age grouping of 0:110
     - smoothing parameters estimated via BIC grid search seperately for every pclm iteration
     - last age group set to [110,111)
-  - ages 100:110 are then summed into 100+ to be consistent with mid-year population information
+    - ages 100:110+ are then summed into 100+ to be consistent with mid-year population information
   - deaths in unknown weeks are considered; deaths in unknown ages are not considered
+ - ONS:
+  - data already in single ages
+  - ages 100:105+ are summed into 100+ to be consistent with mid-year population information

 ## Population